Unfortunately, we no longer offer this product.

-The Reading-Arithmetic Inventory (RAI) is a paper-and-pencil inventory that measures the job applicant’s level of development in reading and/or math computation.
+The Reading-Arithmetic Indexes (RAI) are a two-part (formerly) paper-and-pencil inventory that measures the job applicant’s level of development in reading and/or math computation.
+There are 4 versions available.
+A Grade 8 and Grade 12 version for Arithmetic and a Grade 9 and Grade 12 version for Reading Comprehension.
+Each version is sold separately.
 As with any selection tool, the RAI should be used in conjunction with other pre-employment screening procedures such as interviews and reference checks.

 The Reading-Arithmetic Inventory measures applicants on the following scales: